Translate Scroll to the bottom of the page to select a language

 The mission of the ESOL Program is to ensure that all English Learners in New Hampshire are given an equitable, appropriate, and academically challenging education.

-More than 4900 English Language Learners (ELLs) attend New Hampshire schools.
-ELL students speak 136 languages; the most commonly spoken are: Spanish, Portuguese, Chinese, Bosnian, Russian, Arabic, Vietnamese, Indonesian, Maay, and Nepali.
-While the majority of ELLs have come to this state as immigrants with their families or as adoptees joining a new family, many were born in the US.
+More than 4900 English Learners (ELs) attend New Hampshire schools.
+EL students speak 136 languages; the most commonly spoken are: Spanish, Portuguese, Chinese, Bosnian, Russian, Arabic, Vietnamese, Indonesian, Maay, and Nepali.
+While the majority of ELs have come to this state as immigrants with their families or as adoptees joining a new family, many were born in the US.
 Among the immigrants are numerous refugees who have been resettled in New Hampshire communities.

 The New Hampshire Department of Education ESOL office assists schools in providing the best possible education for these children.

 New Data Available!
 2015-16 ACCESS© for ELLs results

 |Assessment of English Language Proficiency||New Hampshire English Language Proficiency Standards|

 |ESOL State Guidance||Title III: Language Instruction for English Learners (ELs) and Immigrant Students|

 |Program Documentation Forms||Resources & Links|

 “Dear Colleague Letter: English Learner Students and Limited English Proficient Parents,” from the U.S. Department of Education’s Office for Civil Rights (OCR) Office and the U.S. Department of Justice (DOJ) which outlines the legal obligations of state and local education agencies (SEAs and LEAs) to English learner (EL) students under civil rights laws and other federal requirements).